sepich/pages/content/posts/2015/2015-09-23-aws-elb-monitoring-by-zabbix-using.md

 url: /2015/09/aws-elb-monitoring-by-zabbix-using.html
 ---
 It is a short note on getting monitoring data for Elastic Load Balancer to your Zabbix installation.
 All monitoring in AWS including ELB is handled and exposed by CloudWatch service.
-[Free tier](https://aws.amazon.com/cloudwatch/pricing/)
-{ target="_blank" } include 5-minute frequency data gathering.
+[Free tier](https://aws.amazon.com/cloudwatch/pricing/) include 5-minute frequency data gathering.
 Which then could be increased to 1-minute for money.
 For ELB we can get such counters from CloudWatch:
 - BackendConnectionErrors
 - HTTPCode_Backend_2XX
 - HTTPCode_Backend_3XX